The winter market on the square outside Vienna’s giant Ferris wheel is sort of a Christmas market. And sort of a New Year market. And sort of neither.

 If you imagine a Christmas market and take away most things but the food and drink stalls, then throw in music and dodgems, you’ve pretty much got the Wintermarkt am Riesenradplatz.

-The market’s a little more down-to-earth than its seasonal siblings nearer the city centre.
+The market’s more down-to-earth than its seasonal siblings nearer the city centre.
 More rock and roll than Silent Night.
 A pint of ale to the others’ glass of Chardonnay.

-Typically, around 20 stands sell a mix of traditional winter market fare and more usual snacks and drinks.
+Various stands sell a mix of traditional winter market fare and more general snacks and drinks.

-On my 2022 visit, I found all the weird and wonderful varieties of punch, plus Glühwein, Schnapps, and hot chocolate, but also, for example, oven potatoes, sausages, langos, goulash soup, hot dogs, pancakes, chips, and chocolate-covered fruit.
+On a typical visit, expect all the weird and wonderful varieties of punch, plus Glühwein, Schnapps, wine, beer and hot chocolate.

 In the spirit of the Prater, the Wintermarkt distinguishes itself through more “action”.
-For example, live acts usually perform many evenings, featuring a range of musical styles: expect Austropop, funk, soul, blues, gospel, rock, etc.
+For example, live acts often appear, featuring a range of musical styles: Austropop, funk, soul, blues, gospel, rock, etc.

 The location also means plenty else to do once you’ve eaten your Bratwurst or toasted the season with a mug or glass of the good stuff.